peteroupc/peteroupc.github.io/approxtheory.md

 ## Probabilistic Interpretations of Linear Operators

-The Bernstein polynomials featured in a proof in 1912 of the result that any continuous function on a compact interval can be approximated as well as desired by polynomials (Bernstein 1912)[^66].
+The Bernstein polynomials featured in a proof in 1912 of the result that any continuous function on a compact interval can be approximated as well as desired by polynomials (Bernstein 1912)[^67].
 That proof used probability theory.
-In a series of papers, Adell and De la Cal use probability theory to interpret a number of linear operators in addition to those polynomials (Adell and De la Cal 1996[^67], 1995[^68]).
+In a series of papers, Adell and De la Cal use probability theory to interpret a number of linear operators in addition to those polynomials (Adell and De la Cal 1996[^68], 1995[^69]).

+<a id=Conclusion_Ways_to_Improve_This_Article></a>

+## Conclusion: Ways to Improve This Article

+To improve this article, explicit error bounds (with no hidden constants) of the following kinds are sought:

+- Inequalities similar to the [**Lebesgue inequality**](#Lebesgue_Inequality_for_Certain_Linear_Operators) for certain operators where the normal Lebesgue inequality doesn't apply (say, spline operators with local approximation, or numerical integration rules).
+- General-purpose upper bounds on the error when approximating a function with:
+    1. Polynomials, especially polynomials in Bernstein form with nonnegative coefficients.
+    2. Ratios of polynomials described in (1).
+    3. Convex combinations of functions described in (1) or (2).
+A convex combination has the form $c_0 f_0(\lambda) + c_1 f_1(\lambda) + ...$ where $c_i$ are nonnegative and sum to 1.
+    4. Compositions of functions described in (1), (2), or (3).
+A composition of functions $f$ and $g$ is a function like $f(g(\lambda))$.
+- Easy-to-use upper bounds for [**estimating Peano kernels**](#Bounds_for_General_Linear_Operators), such as the Peano kernels corresponding to the [**Lorentz operators**](#Example_The_Lorentz_Operators).
+- Additional error bounds for [**nonlinear operators**](#Bounds_for_Certain_Nonlinear_Operators).
+- Error bounds that are sharper than those in Lemmas 9 to 12 for functions with a $k$-th continuous derivative for some $k\ge 2$.

+In addition, the following will be helpful.

+- Results on ways to rewrite a nonpositive linear operator into a difference of two positive linear operators, as used in Lemma 8 and the first Example section.
+- A cleaner way to prove a linear operator is unbounded.
+For example, the Lorentz operator is unbounded largely because it requires the values of second derivatives.
+- Does Lemma 7 also work for unbounded linear operators, such as the [**Lorentz operator**](#Example_The_Lorentz_Operators)?

+Also:

+- Is it helpful to introduce the concept of functions of bounded variation here?

+Those are not all the possible ways this article can be improved.

 <a id=License></a>